bjankord/Style-Guide-Boilerplate/README.md

 [View Demo](http://brettjankord.com/projects/style-guide-boilerplate/)

 *Note: Sample patterns have been included in the demo.
-Your site will have it's own unique patterns.*
+Your site will have its own unique patterns.*

 ![Screenshot](http://brettjankord.com/projects/style-guide-boilerplate/style-guide-boilerplate-v3.0.0.jpg)